 Our main business practice states that we not only implement the product, but we also take care of it.
 You have to realise that product development is a constant process and there’s always a room for improvement.
 Trends change, users’ habits and needs change, technology changes – in that business environment, you can’t be static.

-So, now you know the difference between UX and UI.
+So, now you know the difference between User Experience and User Interface.
 If you want to feel the difference in your web/mobile application, platform or other service but you don’t know where to start – feel free to give us a shout!